GabrielKuka/HarryFultzLibrary/README.md

 </dl>
 </dd>

 Each book has its own page.
-Here basic data about the books are shown.
-Data like: Title, Author, Language, how many available copies does library has, description of the book etc. At this page the student can request to borrow a book or to cancel a request he/she has send to the library.
+At this page the student can request to borrow a book or to cancel a request he/she has send to the library.
 Below the page, there is a section called "Similar books", where the user can browse for books with similar content.
 &nbsp;

 ### Settings page